 - A. Coordination: Revise or adjust affected adjacent work as necessary to completely integrate work of the alternate into Project. - 1.
-Include as part of each alternate, miscellaneous devices, accessory objects, and similar items incidental to or required for a complete installation whether or not indicated as part of alternate. - B. Notification: Immediately following award of the Contract, notify each party involved, in writing, of the status of each alternate.
-Indicate if alternates have been accepted, rejected, or deferred for later consideration.
-Include a complete description of negotiated revisions to alternates. - C. Execute accepted alternates under the same conditions as other work of the Contract. - D. Schedule: A schedule of alternates is included at the end of this Section.
+Include as part of each alternate, miscellaneous devices, accessory objects, and similar items incidental to or required for a complete installation whether or not indicated as part of alternate. - B. Execute accepted alternates under the same conditions as other work of the Contract. - C. Schedule: A schedule of alternates is included at the end of this Section.
+Specification Sections referenced in schedule contain requirements for materials necessary to achieve the work described under each alternate.